sysgears/node-hmr-plugin/README.md

 `'--inspect {app} some_arg'`.
 The `{app}` is replaced with actual path to the compiled bundle.

 ### restartOnExitCodes *(number[]) (default=none)*
-Exit code list that should be treated as signal to rerun app immediately.
-It can be used to handle the edge case when Webpack fails to apply HMR and you can have the code like this inside your app:
+Exit code list that should result in app restart, immediately.
+It can be used to handle the edge case when Webpack fails to apply HMR.
+For example, you can have the code like this inside your app:
 ```js
 module.hot.status(event => {